CODE-Lab-IASTATE/MDO_course/python_installation/linux/README.md

 Download anaconda python from https://www.anaconda.com/products/individual .
 You need to scroll to the bottom of the page.

 Select the 64-Bit (x86) Installer.
-This is the linux version
+This is the linux version.

-Save to location of your choice
+Save to location of your choice.

 Now open the terminal and move to the location where you have saved the anaconda download.